New England Conservatory of Music: Doctoral programs

 The Doctor of Musical Arts degree (DMA) is a rigorous and selective program intended for performer-scholars who combine the highest standards in their major area with proven accomplishments in research and scholarship.
 It is designed to provide professional musicians with the necessary knowledge and skills for artistic, cultural, social, and educational leadership.

 The DMA degree is offered in all areas of solo performance, composition, collaborative piano, chamber music for piano, conducting, jazz performance and composition, contemporary musical arts, and music theory.
 NEC enrolls a small class of 8–12 students each year to ensure the highest degree of flexibility and individual attention.

 Dual-degree programs

 The conservatory offers five-year joint double-degree programs with Harvard University and Tufts University.
 These programs allow students who have dual passions in both music and another field to have access to the world's best resources for both pursuits.

 Tufts/NEC

-The Tufts/NEC allows highly motivated students to receive a Bachelor of Arts or a Bachelor of Science degree from the School of Arts and Sciences at Tufts and a Bachelor of Music degree from NEC over 5 years of study, immersing students in intensive studies in liberal arts, music theory, and musicianship, along with weekly lessons and ensembles.
-Admission to the Tufts/NEC program is highly selective as Tufts and NEC make their initial admission decisions separately, then NEC makes a second level of admission for the dual-degree program itself.
+The Tufts/NEC allowed highly motivated students to receive a Bachelor of Arts or a Bachelor of Science degree from the School of Arts and Sciences at Tufts and a Bachelor of Music degree from NEC over 5 years of study, immersing students in intensive studies in liberal arts, music theory, and musicianship, along with weekly lessons and ensembles.
+Admission to the Tufts/NEC program was highly selective as Tufts and NEC would make their initial admission decisions separately, then NEC would make a second level of admission for the dual-degree program itself.
+The Tufts/NEC program was terminated in the fall of 2023.